- Optimizely Web Experimentation

 Stop a variation

-You can stop sending traffic to a specific variations during an experiment.
-In the Traffic Allocation view for a variation, click Stop next to the variations you'd like to stop.
+You can stop sending traffic to a specific variation during an experiment.
+In the Traffic Allocation view for a variation, click Stop next to the variations you would like to stop.

-In Web, any visitor who was bucketed into the stopped variation is not bucketed into any other variation in the same experiment.
+- In Optimizely Web Experimentation, any visitor bucketed into the stopped variation is not bucketed into any other variation in the same experiment.
 Stopping a variation removes visitors who are bucketed into that variation from the same experiment.

-In Performance Edge, visitors who were bucketed into the stopped variation are rebucketed into another variation in the experiment.
+In Optimizely Performance Edge, visitors who were bucketed into the stopped variation are re-bucketed into another variation in the experiment.

-No new visitors will see the stopped variation.
+- New visitors do not see the stopped variation.

-Visitors who were in the variation before it was stopped are tracked in your Optimizely results until they visit a page that is targeted by the experiment.
+- Visitors who were in the variation before it was stopped are tracked in your results until they visit a page targeted by the experiment.
 After that point, their conversions are no longer tracked.

 Stopping a variation removes visitors bucketed to that variation from the experiment cohort.

 You might stop variations for a few days before archiving when a longer conversion window is expected, so you can gather the full set of results after an experiment ends.

 You can also duplicate the experiment, pause the original experiment, and run the newly duplicated experiment to force previous visitors to be redistributed into a new experiment.
 Before running the new duplicated experiment, allocate traffic to variations as you like.